M0-EI Planning the Master's Thesis

 • Examiner scheme

-The quiz will be evaluated by the course coordinator and the project description by the supervisor.
+The project description will be assessed by the course coordinator and the assigned supervisor.

 • Mandatory activity